dslm4515/MLFS-S6-Bootscripts/README.md

   * Basic - Basic bootup to get machine to a command propmt with root filesystem in read-write mode, udev started and swap turned on
   * default - Normal boot with service: acpid, consolekit, dbus, usbmuxd (for use with libimobiledevice) and setup network interfaces (i.e. wpa_supplicant and dhcpd)

+## mkinitrd:
+  * mkinitramfs - Script to make a basic initramfs
+  * init.in - Configuration for script.

 ## Setting up Networking at Boot:
 ```
 # install net-services: